 Food Distribution Program on Indian Reservations

 The Food Distribution Program on Indian Reservations (FDPIR) is a nutrition assistance program that may be operated at the request of a Tribe or Indian Tribal Organization (ITO) on an Indian reservation, approved areas near a reservation, or approved service areas in Oklahoma.
 Income-eligible households receive a supplemental monthly food package and nutrition education.
 Households may not participate in FDPIR and the Supplemental Nutrition Assistance Program (SNAP) simultaneously in the same month.
-In FY 2018, 102 ITOs and 3 State agencies (SAs) administered the program on approximately 276 Indian reservations, pueblos, rancherias, and Alaska Native Villages.
-Nutrition assistance was provided to an average of 87.2 thousand persons per month.
-All participating ITOs and SAs receive administrative funding for costs incurred in the operation of the program; a portion of these administrative funds can be used for nutrition education activities.
-Additionally, Food Distribution Program Nutrition Education (FDPNE) grants are awarded competitively to participating FDPIR ITOs/SAs for culturally relevant nutrition education activities that promote healthy choices through the use of USDA Foods and physical activity among FDPIR participants.
-CFDA 10.594 FDPIR Nutrition Education Grants.
+In FY 2023, 105 ITOs and three State agencies (SAs) administered the program on approximately 279 Indian reservations, pueblos, rancherias, and Alaska Native Villages.
+All participating ITOs and SAs receive administrative funding for costs incurred in the operation of the program.
+Beginning in FY 2022, $4 million of the administrative funds line item is dedicated to be disseminated to FDPIR ITOs for nutrition related activities that promote healthy choices through the use of USDA Foods and physical activity among FDPIR participants Nutrition assistance and food packages were provided to an average of 45.2 thousand persons per month (FY 2022).

 General information about this opportunity